-Direct deposit saves you a trip to the bank on payday -- as long as you provide the right banking information to your payroll processor.
-If you happen to write down the wrong account number on your direct deposit form, you will need to correct it as soon as possible.
+Direct deposit saves you a trip to the bank on payday, as long as you provide the right banking information to your payroll processor.
+To prevent errors, many payroll departments ask you to provide a canceled check along with your direct deposit enrollment form.
+If you do happen to write down the wrong account number on your form, you will need to correct it as soon as possible.

 Who Uses Direct Deposit

-Direct deposit is so commonplace among employers and government agencies that you may just assume it will be offered.
-In fact, some government agencies even require it.
-Recipients who don’t have bank accounts are given a pre-paid debit card to hold their deposits.
-If you already have direct deposit at your employer, and are considering switching banks, you will need to fill out a new form with the new account number to ensure your pay still arrives correctly and on time.
+Direct deposit is so commonplace among employers and government agencies that you may just assume it's offered.
+In fact, federal benefit payments require it.
+Recipients who don’t have bank accounts receive a pre-paid debit card to hold their deposits.
+If you already have direct deposit at your employer and are considering switching banks, you'll need to fill out a new form with the new account number to ensure your pay still arrives correctly and on time.

 - U.S. Department of the Treasury: Go Direct

 - Intuit TurboTax: What if I Entered the Wrong Bank Account for Direct Deposit?